 How Do the Stimulant Effects of Caffeine in Coffee Impact Anxiety?

-Caffeine’s impact on the brain involves blocking adenosine receptors, which results in increased alertness and reduced drowsiness.
+caffeine’s impact on the brain involves blocking adenosine receptors, which results in increased alertness and reduced drowsiness.
 This mechanism can lead to heightened anxiety symptoms by stimulating the release of neurotransmitters like dopamine, noradrenaline, and glutamate, which play a role in mood regulation and stress responses.

-Understanding how caffeine influences these brain processes is crucial in comprehending its effects on anxiety levels.
+understanding how caffeine influences these brain processes is crucial in comprehending its effects on anxiety levels.

 How Caffeine in Coffee Affects the Brain?